ki-smile/trustcv/README.md

 ## ⚠️ Disclaimer

 This toolkit is for research and educational purposes.
 Always validate results with domain experts before clinical deployment.

+**Regulatory Note**: TrustCV provides documentation templates and structured outputs that can support regulatory submissions, but regulatory compliance depends on the complete device lifecycle and cannot be guaranteed by any single tool.
+Always consult with regulatory affairs professionals for your specific submission requirements.

 ---